fullmetalbrackets/blog/src/content/blog/youtube-90-minute-ads-on-tv-apps.md

 I plan to try out TizenTube Cobalt soon, so I may update this in the future with more details.

+## Playlet for Roku

+So here's a recent one I didn't know about until I was researching for this post, there's actually a custom privacy-friendly YouTube alternative for Roku as well!
+[Playlet](https://github.com/iBicha/playlet) has no ads or tracking, has built-in SponsorBlock and is even faster than the official Roku YouTube app.

+The UI is very similar to YouTube, although I did notice the "front" page only (if you sign in with your YouTube account) has your subscriptions, recommended, playlists and watch history.
+So there's a little less "discoverability" compared to other alternatives, but it's still a huge improvement over the vanilla YouTube experience on Roku.

+You should be able to just search for Playlet in the Roku channel store (at least I was on my Insignia Roku TV), but it can also [be side-loaded](https://github.com/iBicha/playlet/discussions/371).
+(Sidenote: I thought Roku was a closed ecosystem but now I find out you can side-load?!
+Gotta look into this more...)

 ## Yattee for iOS devices